-- 5 wake steering control is targeted.
-The aim of this wind farm control strategy is to optimize the overall production of the wind farm and possibly its lifetime, by mitigating wake interactions.
-While wake flow and wind turbine load modifications during yaw manoeuvres are usually described by quasi-static approaches, the present study aims at quantifying the main transient characteristics of these phenomena.
-Wind tunnel experiments were conducted in three different configurations, varying both scaling and flow conditions, in which the yaw manoeuvre was reproduced in a homogeneous turbulent flow at two different - 10 scales, and in a more realistic flow such as a modelled atmospheric boundary layer.
-The effects of yaw control on the wake deviation were investigated by the use of stereo Particle Imaging Velocimetry while the load variation on a downstream wind turbine was measured through an unsteady aerodynamic load balance.
+- 5 sibly its lifetime, by mitigating wake interactions.
+Whereas wake flow and wind turbine load dynamics during yaw manoeuvres are usually approached by quasi-static models, the present study aims at quantifying dynamical properties of these phenomena.
+Wind tunnel experiments were conducted in three different configurations, varying both scaling and flow conditions, in which the yaw manoeuvre was reproduced in a homogeneous turbulent flow at two different scales, and in a more realistic flow such as a modelled atmospheric boundary layer.
+The effects of yaw control on the wake deviation were investigated by the use of - 10 stereo Particle Imaging Velocimetry while the load variation on a downstream wind turbine was measured through an unsteady aerodynamic load balance.
 While overall results show a non dependence of the wake and load dynamics on the flow conditions and Reynolds scales, they highlight an influence of the yaw manoeuvre direction on their temporal dynamics.

-15 1 Introduction
+1 Introduction

 The rising market demand for wind energy, together with the need to reduce costs and maximize power yield, have led to an increase in wind farm density (Pao and Johnson (2009)) with a concomitant increase in wake interactions.
 Wake interactions are the main cause of power losses and increase of fatigue loads in wind farms (Sanderse (2009)).
 In order to attenuate these negative effects of wind farm densification, different wake control strategies started to be envisaged.
-A wind farm control
+A wind farm control strategy consists in controlling each wind turbine individually in order to reduce its wake effects on the nearest downstream turbines and maximise the total power production.
+The most common solutions investigated are twofold: induction control and